Pashupati Paras to attend Chirag Paswan's mega event on his father's death anniversary | Politics

 Chirag Paswan, who has invited top national leaders, including Prime Minister Narendra Modi, Home Minister Amit Shah and Congress president Sonia Gandhi to the event, had gone to his uncle's residence in Delhi on Tuesday to personally invite him to the programme.

 When asked if his decision to attend the September 12 event in Patna would somehow lead to ending of his differences with Chirag Paswan, Paras said, ''Politics is one thing and the family matter is another.
-They are two different things.''
-PTI PK SNE
+They are two different things.'' ''I am glad that Chirag came to my residence to personally invite me.
+He is my son, my nephew.
+However, there was no need for any invitation.
+I would have definitely gone to attend the event even without any invitation.
+It's an event being organised to mark the death anniversary of my elder brother.
+Why wouldn't I attend it?'' he added.

+Paras said he has also planned to organise a mega event at his party office in Patna on October 8 to mark the first death anniversary of Ram Vilas Paswan.

+He said he will invite the prime minister, Union home minister, Bihar Chief Minister Nitish Kumar and leaders of all political parties to attend the event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)